 Self-employed individuals.
-If on your instructions we process wages for individuals considered self-employed under the Internal Revenue Code as Covered Employees: You will identify them to us as being self-employed and represent they otherwise meet the definition of Covered Employees; You must identify them as self-employed when you submit them; By submitting them you represent that they are eligible to receive W-2 wages for the services they perform for you as Covered Employees; We may require that you pay them at least a minimum amount of wages through our PEO Service; We are not responsible for reconciling W-2 wages we issue with K-1s or other tax documents, or for any consequences of their receiving W-2 wages.
+If on your instructions we process wages for individuals considered self-employed under the Internal Revenue Code as Covered Employees: You will identify them to us as being self-employed; You represent that they meet the definition of Covered Employees; You represent that they are eligible to receive W-2 wages for the services they perform for you as Covered Employees; We may require that you pay them at least a minimum amount of wages through our PEO Service; We are not responsible for reconciling W-2 wages we issue with K-1s or other tax documents, or for any consequences of their receiving W-2 wages.
 Self-employed individuals are not permitted to participate on a pre-tax basis in benefits we sponsor and may not be eligible for workers’ compensation or unemployment compensation benefits under applicable law regardless of whether we charge fees or withhold/remit based on their wages in connection with workers’ compensation or unemployment compensation as we would other Covered Employees.

 Policies/handbook.
 You can set policies for Covered Employees (for instance policies that might be included in an employee handbook).

 Document storage/publication.
-We may make functionality available that allows you to store or make available documents.
+We may make functionality available that allows you to store, access, or publish documents.
 We do not approve, review, or control your use of such functionality (though we may have access to it for ministerial purposes); you are responsible for content you provide and the use you make of it.

 Contracts with Covered Employees.
 You can enter into contracts with Covered Employees such as employment contracts, confidentiality and noncompetition agreements, and intellectual property agreements.
 We are not a party to or responsible for your contracts with Covered Employees.
 We disclaim any interest in the work product of Covered Employees, including intellectual property rights.

 Authority.
 No Covered Employee is authorized to bind us or act on our behalf or in our name.
-Any Covered Employee acting in an executive, managerial, or supervisory capacity for your business does so on your behalf.
+Any Covered Employee acting in an executive, managerial, or supervisory capacity for your business does so on your behalf, not ours.

 Employee assignments.
-You are responsible for supervising Covered Employees, for directing and controlling Covered Employees (notwithstanding any law that requires PEOs to reserve a right of direction or control), for Covered Employee acts and omissions, for reporting Covered Employee compensation to us, and for determining who is qualified for work assignments relating to your business.
+You are responsible for hiring, firing, disciplining, supervising, directing and controlling Covered Employees (notwithstanding any law that requires PEOs to reserve a right to do these things), for Covered Employee acts and omissions, for reporting Covered Employee compensation to us, and for determining who is qualified for work assignments relating to your business.

 Benefits you sponsor.
-If you sponsor benefit plans for Covered Employees: You will obtain our prior consent to offer the plan; We will not sponsor or be the plan administrator of your benefit plans or adopt them; under no circumstances will be deemed to act as a plan fiduciary, or in any other way be responsible for them.
-We may at your request note deductions for benefit plans you sponsor on payroll we issue, but except for certain plans serviced by Paychex Retirement Services or written through Paychex Insurance Agency which if applicable will be confirmed separately, we will not handle the money associated with them (no money in our possession will be deemed your plan’s plan asset); we will credit you on invoices and you will be responsible for applying them appropriately under your plan.
-If you instruct us to reflect employee deductions for a plan of yours on payroll as pre-tax, you represent that they are compliant to take as payroll deductions and/or treat as pre-tax under a Section 125 plan you have established (if we provide support services for the plan you hereby adopt the form of our Section 125 plan as we may amend it from time to time).
-You are responsible for all matters relating to your plans including fiduciary obligations, tax returns, discrimination testing, correcting testing failures, and compliance with applicable laws which might include ERISA, COBRA and state equivalents, and the Affordable Care Act among others.
+If you sponsor benefit plans for Covered Employees: You will obtain our prior consent to offer the plan (this is to ensure that your plan does not interfere with our functions, not, for instance, a legal review); We will not sponsor or be the Plan Administrator of your benefit plans or adopt them; Under no circumstances will we be deemed to act as a plan fiduciary, or in any other way be responsible for your plans.
+We may at your request note deductions for benefit plans you sponsor on payroll we issue, but except for certain plans serviced by Paychex Retirement Services or written through Paychex Insurance Agency which if applicable will be confirmed separately, we will not handle the money associated with them (no money in our possession will be deemed your plan’s plan asset), we will credit you on invoices and you will be responsible for applying them appropriately under your plan.
+If you instruct us to reflect employee deductions for a plan of yours on payroll as pre-tax, you represent that they are compliant to take as payroll deductions and/or treat as pre-tax under a Section 125 plan you have established You are responsible for all matters relating to your plans including fiduciary obligations, tax returns, discrimination testing, correcting testing failures, and compliance with applicable laws which might include ERISA, COBRA and state equivalents, and the Affordable Care Act among others.
 We may reflect the value of health benefits you sponsor on W-2s we issue (you must give us information in the format and within the deadlines we specify).
 You can have policies and fringe benefits such as paid time off policies for Covered Employees; you are solely responsible for them and we are not obligated to provide any benefit under them, though we may perform ministerial tasks related to our Services that reflect them, for instance on payroll.
 We may also help you determine and track measurement, stability, and administrative periods and comply with 1094/1095 notice requirements (additional requirements and fees may apply) but we are not responsible for your compliance with regard to such matters.
 Nothing we do pursuant to our PEO Service will be deemed a service to your plans.
 We will not make service provider fee disclosures to your plans or enter into HIPAA Business Associate Agreements with respect to your plans.

 Mandated benefits.
-You will be deemed the employer of Covered Employees for purposes of employer shared responsibility provisions of the Affordable Care Act and any other law requiring an employer to provide a health, welfare, retirement, leave (paid or otherwise), fringe, or other benefit, although you may be able to satisfy such requirements through our Services.
+Unless otherwise explicitly required of PEOs by law, you (not we) will be deemed the employer of Covered Employees for purposes of employer shared responsibility provisions of the Affordable Care Act and any other law requiring an employer to provide a health, welfare, retirement, leave (paid or otherwise), fringe, or other benefit, although you may be able to satisfy such requirements through our Services.

 State-mandated disability.
 To avoid potentially conflicting filings, if you utilize Covered Employees in a state that mandates disability plans you agree not to sponsor a disability plan for Covered Employees without our consent.

-Our health and welfare benefit plan.
+Our health and welfare benefit plans.
 If Covered Employees participate in a health and welfare plan we sponsor:

 We are responsible for compliance with requirements of the Affordable Care Act which apply at the level of the plan as a whole including: Reporting the value of coverage under our plan on W-2s issued by us; Providing initial and ongoing exchange notices; Tracking measurement, administrative, and stability periods once your group has begun participating in our health plan; Applying any medical loss ratio (MLR) rebates; Managing eligibility; Administering auto enrollment (if required); Performing nondiscrimination testing (except if you are part of a control or affiliated service group with members not using our PEO Service in which case you will be responsible for nondiscrimination testing for the group); and Providing 1094/1095 notices of coverage with respect to our plan for you to sign and file if you are a client of ours on 1/31 of the year following the reporting period and your group participated in our plan during the reporting period.
 We may need historical data from you to perform some of these functions.

-Our Agreement is not a contract of insurance.
 We are the purchaser of insurance for our plan.
 Our insurance providers may set requirements relating to matters such as group size, participation, and maximum employee contribution levels from time to time; if your group does not meet these requirements it may not qualify to participate in our health plan.
-If there are insufficient wages from which to deduct participating employee contributions you agree to pay them through termination of coverage under the rules governing the plan (including after our Agreement or PEO Service terminate with respect to the final month of coverage which generally terminates at the end of the calendar month on or after termination).
+If there are insufficient wages from which to deduct participating employee contributions you agree to pay them through termination of coverage (including after our Agreement or PEO Service terminate with respect to the final month of coverage which generally terminates at the end of the calendar month on or after termination).
 No money provided or fees paid by you will be deemed an employer contribution under our plan.
-When your group ceases participation in our health plan (which will not be later than the termination of our PEO Service), state and federal COBRA or similar continuation coverage will not be available under our plan to any members of your group (including people on COBRA continuation or eligible to elect it at the time group participation ceases); if you are subject to state or federal COBRA or similar continuation requirements you agree to obtain substitute coverage (whether using a policy issued to you or otherwise, including under another Professional Employer Organization’s plan) and offer it to every person actively on or eligible to elect COBRA or similar continuation.
+When your group ceases participation in our health plan (which will not be later than the termination of our PEO Service), state and federal COBRA or similar continuation coverage will not be available under our plan to any members of your group (including people on COBRA continuation or eligible to elect it at the time group participation ceases); if you are subject to state or federal COBRA or similar continuation requirements you agree to obtain continuation coverage (whether using a policy issued to you or otherwise, including under another Professional Employer Organization’s plan) and offer it to every person actively on or eligible to elect COBRA or similar continuation.